Can you unplug completely and do it with confidence? Will your business run without you? There’s only one way to find out.

 What could you accomplish with an extra 15 hours in your week?

-In chapter seven of my book (which you can get for free if you subscribe to my blog!), I broke down exactly how much time delegating has saved me by week, month, and quarter.
+In chapter seven of my book (which you can get for free if you subscribe here), I broke down exactly how much time delegating has saved me by week, month, and quarter.

 Not only did I delegate business-related tasks, but I also outsourced personal tasks, like having my apartment cleaned twice a month.
 Becoming a Delegation Ninja in my business and personal life saved me over 15 hours a week that I can use to spend more time with friends and family or, if I choose, to fundraise or work ON my business instead of in it.